Below is a list of some common insurance terms and definitions.

 Allowed amount: This refers to the maximum amount a plan will pay for a covered healthcare service.
 If the deductible amount remaining is greater than the allowed amount, the client will owe the allowed amount in full.
 If the client has a copay or coinsurance, they’ll owe a dollar amount or percentage amount based on their level of coverage, and the insurance will pay the remainder of the allowed amount.
 This amount may also be referred to as the eligible expense, payment allowance, or negotiated rate.

-CAQH EnrollHub: This is a website that providers may need to enroll through to receive their insurance payments via EFT (Electronic Fund Transfer).
+CAQH EnrollHub: This is a website that providers may need to enroll through to receive their insurance payments via EFT (Electronic Funds Transfer).
 This depends on the payer and if they’re using CAQH as their EDI (Electronic Data Interchange).

 Carve out: This is when an insurance payer excludes a service from their coverage because another insurance payer is covering that service under the patient's plan.

-CMS 1500: This is the standard claim form that's used to file insurance claims.
+CMS1500 (formerly HCFA): This is the standard claim form that's used to file insurance claims.
 This is the only insurance form supported in SimplePractice.

 Contractual obligation: Also known as a write-off, the contractual obligation is the amount that remains after the client responsibility and contracted amount have been determined.
 This amount isn’t collected by the provider, or by the insurance payer.

 Copay: A copay is a set price that indicates what the provider charges a client up-front.
 Not all plans have copays, and if they do, they’re generally listed on the client’s insurance ID card.
 You may also call a payer directly to confirm if a client owes a copay.
+For more information, see Setting up insurance billing for your clients.

 E - I